 For garnish, I baste the biscuits with melted butter and top with fresh parsley, but this is completely optional.
-You could also top with salt and pepper, if desired.
+You could also top with salt and pepper or even seasoned salt and garlic powder, if desired.

 Can chicken pot pie be frozen?
 Yes!
 I would just make sure it was completely cooled before freezing.
 Once cooled, seal in an airtight container and you are good to go!
-Check out my tips on how to freeze food for more info.
+Check out my tips on freezing casseroles for more info.

 - Salisbury Steak

 - Beef Goulash

 - Cheesy Chicken Casserole

 CONNECT WITH SAVORY EXPERIMENTS!

 Be sure to follow me on social media, so you never miss a post!

 Get our FREE 8 Day E-Course on How to Be a Better Home Cook.
 Sign up HERE!